minillinim/webserver_hyjinx/README.md

 The file `www.tar.gz` is a tar bomb.
 Be careful :)

-Sometimes the new docker install is finicky.
-If you get an error during the nginx build saying something like "Are you sure docker is running". you can try the whole command again or:
+Sometimes the new Docker install is finicky.
+If you get an error during the nginx build saying something like "Are you sure Docker is running". you can try the whole command again or:

 ```
 $ make containers && make site
 ```

-Which skips the docker installation.
-Finally, you can redeploy any site using the longer ansible command:
+Which skips the Docker installation.
+Finally, you can redeploy any site using the longer Ansible command:

 ```
 $ ansible-playbook -i development.hosts playbooks/webserver.yml -t deploy-<container_name>